SiavashBamshadnia/Laravel-Query-Enrich/README.md

 You don't have to struggle with complicated SQL.
 Laravel Query Enrich makes your queries simpler.

-Certainly, here's the revised statement without using "when":

 ### Ensures Cross-Database Compatibility

 If you decide to switch the database engine, Laravel Query Enrich eliminates the need for manual code refactoring.
 It